ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     # ivy/functional/frontends/numpy/manipulation_routines/changing_array_shape.py
     def reshape(x, /, newshape, order="C"):
         return ivy.reshape(x, shape=newshape)

+The :code:`np_frontend` above is a reference to the numpy frontend of ivy:
+:code:`ivy.functional.frontends.numpy`.
+So when implementing other instance methods, please import the corrisponding ivy frontend, in addition to importing ivy itself, like:
+    :code:`import ivy.functional.frontends.tensorflow as ivy_tf`

 We need to create these frontend array classes and all of their instance methods such that we are able to transpile code which makes use of instance methods.